liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/08-informing-users-with-the-knowledge-base.markdown

 ## Knowledge Base Display [](id=knowledge-base-display)

-Once you have some articles, you can use the Knowledge Base Display app to display them.
-Begin by adding Knowledge Base Display to the page you want your articles to appear on.
+Once you have articles, you can use the Knowledge Base Display app to display them.
+Add the Knowledge Base Display to the page you want your articles to appear on.

 Knowledge Base Display is very flexible.
 You can customize how it displays articles, as well as which ones it displays.
 To access the app's Configuration menu, mouse over the app, click the *Options* icon (![Options](../../../images/icon-app-options.png)) in the top right corner, and select *Configuration*.
 In the Configuration